Jesper Håkansson: International career

 He has represented Denmark at under-16, under-17, under-19, under-20 and under-21 levels.
 He is the third youngest player to have represented Denmark at the under-21 level.

 In April 2007 he was called up for the Danish national team, but has not yet featured in a competitive game.

+Managerial career

+In 2023 he returned to FC Roskilde as manager of the club.
+After only two games in charge of the team, he left the club by mutual consent.